 Depending on where you live, you may even be able to buy bones at the grocery store or butcher for this very purpose2.
 You can throw these raw bones straight into the broth… or, for extra flavor, you can roast them first to caramelize the shreds of meat and fat.

-When your saucepan starts to fill up with trimmings, take the saucepan out of the freezer, add water to cover most of the trimmings, bring it to a low boil, and put on a movie.
+When your saucepan starts to fill up with trimmings, take it out of the freezer, add water to cover most of the trimmings, bring it to a low boil, and put on a movie.
 The longer you let it boil, the more flavorful and nutritious your broth will be.
-I usually let mine go for about 3 hours, stirring every hour or so.
+I usually let mine go for about three hours, stirring every hour or so.

 When you feel your broth has boiled for long enough, run it through a sieve, then stick it in the fridge3.
 You’re done!
 Broth keeps in the fridge for a few weeks.